TalhaSa9/BlankDiscordBot/README.md

 **Bot needs discord.js and dotenv packages for to work.**

 # What you need to do:
-- Run "npm install" for automatically install the packages.
+- Run "npm install" for automatically install the packages. *(Don't need if you using cloud IDE, example: Glitch.)*
 - Paste your bot token to .env file.

 # What can you do: